Psilocin (mushrooms), broken down and described

 Time distortion is an effect that makes the passage of time difficult to keep track of and wildly distorted.
 It can be felt in two different forms: time expansion and time compression.

 The most common of these is time expansion.
 Time expansion can be described as the feeling that time has completely slowed down.
 This generally seems to stem from the fact that during an intense hallucinogenic experience, abnormally large amounts of experience are felt in very short periods of time.
-This creates the illusion that more time has passed than really has.
-At the highest level of time expansion, it can feel as if the passage of time has stopped completely, which is known as a moment of eternity.
+This creates the illusion that more time has passed than it really has.
+For example, at the end of certain experiences one may feel that they have undergone any number days, weeks, months, years or even eternal and infinite periods of time.

-The second form, time compression, is rarer but entirely possible.
-It can be described as the experience of time speeding up and passing much quicker than it generally should.
+The second form, time compression, is more common within stimulating substances than hallucinogens.
+It can be described as the experience of time speeding up and passing much quicker than it usually would within everyday life.

-It is important to note, however, that not everybody is willing to face, resolve and move on from their personal problems as some prefer to ignore and repress them.
-It is a person’s willingness to face the truth of their own life that is a huge factor in determining whether or not a person is capable of enjoying the experiences which hallucinogens can offer.
-This is because introspective states bring our insecurities, past regrets and repressed traumas into the very forefront of our consciousness.
-Fighting these revelations through denial or repression is a very common trigger for negative experiences that could be otherwise avoided.
+It is important to note, however, that during states of introspection not everybody is willing to face, resolve and move on from their personal problems as some will panic and attempt to ignore or repress them instead.
+This is because introspective states often result in realisations that can drastically alter one’s own opinion of their self, personality and past decisions so that they become viewed from a negative or regretful position.
+The fighting of these revelations through denial and repression instead of acceptance and analysis is a very common trigger for negative experiences that could be otherwise avoided.

-At its highest level, the feelings of rejuvenation can become so intense that they begin to manifest themselves as the profound sensation of being born again.
+At its highest level, feelings of rejuvenation can become so intense that they manifest as the profound and overwhelming sensation of being “reborn” anew.
 This feeling can last anywhere from weeks to a lifetime after the experience itself.